florita1/Project4-Java022815/bin/instructions/Project-Instructions.md

 - for **Blackjack**: Player Name and # of rounds to be played (specified as an int)
 - for **War**: Player name only

-"Player Name" will be the name displayed for the human player.
-"Number of Players" will define the number of computer-generated players for each game, including the human player inputting values through the console.
-"Ante size" will define the value of the ante that must be paid before each round.
-The ante is a forced bet made by every player before cards are dealt.
-This encourages participation in hands and ensures that every game eventually has an end-point, even if players fold (or quit) every hand without participating in the round of betting.
-"Wallet size" will define the total amount of cash that players have at any moment.
-This value will change every hand, as antes are deducted before hands are dealt, and winnings or losses are added to or subtracted from the wallet after every betting round.

 -------------